The safety car is one of the two most important cars in the F1 paddock, with the other being the medical car.

 During a race, the FIA sporting regulations dicate: "The safety car may be brought into operation to neutralise a sprint session or a race upon the order of the clerk of the course.

 When it is safe to do so, the race director will send a message to all teams instructing lapped cars to overtake the field and join the back of the train.
-The safety car will return to the pits at the end of the lap the follows this signal being issued.
+The safety car will return to the pits at the end of the lap, which follows this signal being issued.

 A following instruction will then be given to inform that the safety car will return to the pits at the end of the current lap, at which point the lights on top of the vehicle will be extinguished as a direct reference to the lead driver.